 Under the Australian Government’s coercive No Jab, No Pay Law, vaccinations for children aged up to five years are compulsory to access Australian Government tax and childcare benefits This means parents are being coerced into these vaccinations without the opportunity to properly consider the risks and benefits of each vaccination intervention, i.e. there is a lack of ‘informedconsent’ before vaccination.
 I suspect there is also a lack of ‘informed consent’ for vaccines given after the age of five years.
 This contravenes the obligation for ‘valid consent’ before vaccination, as outlined in Section 2.1.3 of The Australian Immunisation Handbook.

 I am forwarding letters challenging over-vaccination to various Australian and international parties, see menus above.

-My concerns are summarised in my letters and emails to the Australian Government’s Chief Medical Officer*, currently Professor Chris Baggoley, which I publish here for citizens’ information, see hyperlinks below:
+My concerns are summarised in my letters and emails to the Australian Government’s Chief Medical Officer*, (now Professor Brendan Murphy and formerly Professor Chris Baggoley), which I publish here for citizens’ information, see hyperlinks below: